 The Spain international went on to play over 300 times for the Gunners before returning to boyhood club Barcelona.
-This season at Chelsea he recently joined a four-man club of players who have scored 50 Premier League goals and assisted a further 100.
+In 2018, at Chelsea, he joined a four-man club of players who have scored 50 Premier League goals and assisted a further 100.

 Cesc Fabregas became only the fourth player to score 50+ goals and register 100+ assists in the Premier League, and is the first non-British player to do so (after Ryan Giggs, Wayne Rooney and Frank Lampard).

 Fantastic goal and MOTM performance from the playmaker today!

 Coquelin played 160 times under Wenger after making his professional debut for Arsenal in 2008.

 He spent time on loan at Lorient, Freiburg and Charlton before eventually leaving to join Valencia for €14million in January 2018.